samlarsen1/gcloud-vertex-test/README.md

 terraform plan

-# Create resources in gcp project
+# Create resources in GCP project
-#   You may get an error that Notebooks API is disabled on your new project, if so, follow the link to enable the API
+#   You may encounter an error indicating that the Notebooks API is
+#   disabled on your new project.
+If this happens, follow the provided
+#   link to enable the API.

-#   NOTE: These resources could be expensive, make sure you remove them with terraform destroy below
+#   **Note:** These resources could be expensive.
+Ensure you remove
+#   them using `terraform destroy` after you are done.

 terraform apply

+# Log in to the console and play with the workbench instance

+# Remember to destroy to manage costs
+terraform destroy

 ```